openenergymonitor/STM32/docs/rpiautoupload.md

 ## Serial/UART Firmware Upload using RaspberryPi, auto boot0 & reset

+NOTE: GPIO4 and GPIO17 are swapped around on development board.

 The following example demonstrates serial firmware upload on a raspberrypi including automatic setting of boot0 to high and automatic reset to go in an out of firmware upload mode - making OTA firmware updates possible.

 **RPI to Nucleo connections**